How This Artist Built a Portable Micro Cabin for Just $2,300

 Escape Portlandia to a Micro-Cabin Heaven Near Mount Adams

-Just 45 mins east of Portland you'll find 40 micro-cabins fit for two to four people set among evergreen woods on 80 acres of beautiful land
+Just 45 mins east of Portland you'll find 40 cabin rentals from the company formerly called Getaway, set among evergreen woods on 80 acres of forest

 More articles